Toby Lewis

-Toby Lewis is a British professional poker player from Hampshire, England.
-He has one European Poker Tour title and $4.3m in live tournament cashes including a win at EPT London in a £1,000 side event.
+Toby Lewis is an English professional poker player from Hampshire, England.
+He has one World Series of Poker bracelet, one European Poker Tour title and $10.3m in live tournament cashes including a win at EPT London in a £1,000 side event.

 Poker career

 Lewis began playing online poker on Pokerstars under the screen name "810ofclubs," later moving on to live games.
 He had some success on the Grosvenor UK Poker Tour and made a runner-up finish at PKR Live 2009 before making his biggest score to date at EPT Vilamoura.
 In February 2013, Lewis finished 6th in the L.A Poker Classic for $194,000.

+World Series of Poker

+Lewis won his first WSOP bracelet in 2023.
+He won a $2,500 No Limit Hold'em Freezeout tournament for $59,505.60.